-Jody Geist began spending summers on Shelter Island with her husband, Bill in 1997, driving out from Ridgewood NJ for weekends.
+Jody Geist began spending summers on Shelter Island with her husband Bill in 1997 driving out from Ridgewood, NJ for weekends.
 After their children left New Jersey to begin careers, Jody and Bill moved into Manhattan in 2002 and extended those weekends on the island longer and longer.
-This includes regular visits to the Shelter Island Library and its events, and now Jody's grandchildren have fallen in love with the island and spend happy hours at story time, or just checking out books there.
+This includes regular visits to the Shelter Island Library and its events; now, Jody's grandchildren have fallen in love with the island and spend happy hours either at story time or just checking out books.
 With Bill's retirement looming, they hope to enjoy much more time here and to contribute to the island's causes.

 A licensed Clinical Social worker, prior to her retirement, Jody worked as a school social worker for Catholic Charities in Newark, NJ and at the Harlem Academy in New York City.
 While living in New Jersey she spent eleven years as a residential realtor and still has an interest in houses, especially the lovely homes on this island.